BlackH4t/python/README.md

-# Python for Ethical hacking
+# Python for ethical hacking